Background

 It's quite bleak.

+It is, but it happens to be factual.
 For example, attachment styles, which form very early on, according to Boulby and others.
 And according to modern reasons, attachment styles are literally immutable.
+There are many claims online that attachment styles can change and so on.
+These are claims by self-enriching, self-interested, self-styled experts.
+But the truth is that the vast majority of attachment styles are lifelong.

 Similarly, this empathy, a lack of ability to experience emotional empathy, because everyone has empathy.
 Narcissists and psychopaths have empathy.
 They have a special kind of empathy, which I labeled called empathy.
 It's a combination of cognitive and reflexive empathy.
 So they do have empathy.
 If they were devoid of empathy, they wouldn't have been able to achieve empathy.

+To exploit and abuse people.
+To interact with people in any meaningful way, even negatively, you need to have empathy.
 But the inability to experience emotional empathy is lifelong, casting stone, utterly unchangeable.
 Period.
 Anyone who claims otherwise is a con artist.

 So the damage inflicted by dead mothers, what Andrei Green calls dead mothers, metaphorically dead mothers, mothers who are emotionally upset or depressive or selfish and narcissistic or insecure, mothers who instrumentalize the child, mothers who parentify the child.
 These kind of mothers, the damage they inflict is regrettably a lifespan damage.
 It goes well into adulthood and you cannot get rid of it.
-And so I think there are three developmental trajectories of narcissism.

 One is if you are ignored as a child, if you're ignored, abandoned and rejected, frustrated on a regular basis.
 That's one trajectory.